-Parameter Description Username [system/web_user_name] The phone user name.
-Default: admin.
+Parameter Description Username [system/web_user_name] The user account's username.
+Default: user .
 Applies only to the Web interface.
 Password [system/web_user_password] The encrypted phone password.
 Default: 1234.
 Applies only to the Web interface, and phone screen.

 4 Configuration File

 This section describes the configuration file and the parameters you can configure in it.